Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Claim 2: seed oils are highly refined and processed

-Even if we did have more definite verbiage, “highly processed” foods are sometimes very necessary and very helpful.
+Even if we did have more definite verbiage, “ultra-processed” foods are sometimes very necessary and very helpful.
 Take baby formula for example.
-Baby formula does not exist as it is in nature, but it is a very necessary food for babies that are not breastfed.
+Baby formula does not exist as it is in nature, but it is a very necessary food for babies that are not exclusively breastfed.
 Another example of a processed food - baby carrots.
 They don’t come out of the ground that way but are still quite nutritious.

 It is true that when an oil is under high heat, it can produce polar compounds, which may have negative health consequences.
 But seed oils like canola oil actually have a high smoke point compared to alternatives like olive oil or walnut oil.
 Most home cooks do not frequently fry oils at high temperatures for long durations to the point where these polar compounds would be a concern.